 Robert Wayne graduated in the top 10% of his law school class at UCLA, a top-ten National Law School, and was admitted to The Order of the Coif.
 He was then awarded a coveted clerkship on the United States Court of Appeals for the District of Columbia (considered at the time to be at the top of all appellate courts in America, other than the Supreme Court itself).
 While in law school he was deemed the top advocate in his class, receiving the Roscoe Pound Outstanding Advocate award.
 While still a law student, he was given the opportunity to argue two cases before three of the Justices of the United States Supreme Court.
 His team won the California State Moot Court Championship (Traynor State Championship); a feat not repeated by UCLA until 26 years later.

-In his free time, Mr. Wayne enjoys spending time with his family, walking their dog, Maggie, and travelling to photograph other cultures.
+In his free time, Mr. Wayne enjoys spending time with his dog, Kailey, and travelling to photograph the urban landscape here and abroad.